Optimization over Geodesics for Exact Principal Geodesic Analysis: Experiments

 \section{Experiments}

-We will perform experiments exemplifying the differences between exact PGA and linearized PGA with synthetic data projected onto low dimensional manifolds on which it is possible to visually identify the differences between the methods.
-We vary the curvature of the manifolds in order to show how curvature affects the differences, and we compare the curvature approximation \eqref{eq:sec-curve} and injectivity radius bound with the true values.
-For a comparison between the methods on high dimensional manifolds modelling real-life data, we refer the reader to \cite{sommer_manifold_2010}.
-In that paper, we compute and compare exact and linearized PGA on a 50 dimensional manifold containing outlines of human vertebrae captured with lateral X-rays and on a 23 dimensional manifold containing human pose data acquired with tracking software.
+We will use the optimization strategy and the developed algorithm for exact PGA to illustrate the differences between exact and linearized PGA.
+Furthermore, we will estimate sectional curvatures and compute injectivity radius bounds.
+Even though the algorithms are not limited to low dimensional data, we aim at visualizing the results and we will therefore provide examples with synthetic data on low dimensional manifolds.
+The setup allows exploring the connection between the geometry and curvature of the manifolds and the exact PGA result, and we will show how the variance and residual formulation can provide fundamentally different results.
+For a comparison between the methods on high dimensional manifolds modeling real-life data, we refer the reader to \cite{sommer_manifold_2010} where datasets of human vertebrae X-rays and motion capture data are treated.

 The PGA algorithm is implemented in Matlab using Runge-Kutta ODE solvers.
 For the logarithm map, we use the shooting algorithm developed in \cite{sommer_bicycle_2009}.
 All tolerances used for the integration and logarithm calculations are set at or lower than an order of magnitude of the precision used for the displayed results.
+Intrinsic means are computed by iteratively minimizing variance using the gradient $\grad^y\|\Log_yx\|^2=-2\Log_yx$ (see \cite{karcher_riemannian_1977}).
+The code used for the experiments is available at \url{http://image.diku.dk/sommer}.